Disney’s Port Orleans – French Quarter Resort Review

 That’s right – this hidden gem comes to life several nights a week with the sultry sounds of jazz, just like many French Quarter haunts.
 Scat Cat’s Club also has a menu rich in Louisiana-inspired flavors.

 A few bar bites are on offer, like Crawfish Etouffee, Bayou Brisket Sliders with pimento cheese, and Sassagoula Crab Dip.
 However, the indisputable star is the Baton Rouge Beignets.
-Infused with your choice of liquor (Baileys, Kahlua, or RumChata), these jazzed-up delights are a Mardi Gras party in your mouth.
+Infused with your choice of liquor (Baileys, Kahlua, or RumChata), these jazzed-up delights are a party in your mouth.
 Wash it all down with an alcoholic beverage straight out of The Big Easy, such as Sazerac, Bayou Rum Flight, or Abita Amber beer.

 Fat Tuesday is every Tuesday (and Wednesday through Monday, too!) at Mardi Grogs.
-This pool bar near the Doubloon Lagoon Pool serves a small selection of light eats, as well as a lengthy drink menu.
+This pool bar near the Doubloon Lagoon Pool area serves a small selection of light eats, as well as a lengthy drink menu.
 Wine and beer are both on offer, as are several non-alcoholic options.
 Or, let the good times roll with a specialty cocktail spiked with Bayou Rum, like a fruity Hurricane or Nola Cola.
-And you don’t need to stay poolside to enjoy your drink – order it to-go, then enjoy a easy stroll alongside the Sassagoula River waterfront.
+And you don’t need to stay poolside to enjoy your drink – order it to-go, then enjoy an easy stroll alongside the Sassagoula River waterfront.

 Disney’s French Quarter Resort Pools

 Watching over it all is King Neptune, the Roman god of water and patron saint of a popular Mardi Gras “krewe” (or Carnival social club), the Krewe of Neptune.
-Of course, with Port Orleans Riverside only a short walk away just down the Sassagoula River, you can also visit the pool at French Quarter’s sister resort: Ol’ Man Island.
+Of course, with Disney’s Port Orleans Resort – Riverside only a short walk away just down the Sassagoula River, you can also visit the pool at French Quarter’s sister resort: Ol’ Man Island.